EVGA GeForce GTX 1050 Ti 4GB

 Version 385.69 Released 09/21/17

 - Nvidia GeForce

-Configure a affordable custom PC with the EVGA GeForce GTX 1050 Ti 4GB.
+Configure a custom computer with the EVGA GeForce GTX 1050 Ti 4GB.